Innoactive/Creator/.Documentation/articles/miscellaneous/example-descriptions.md

 **Lock Box/Snap Cube**: In the second chapter, the trainee is required to snap the cube in front of the box.
 This step is similar to the snapping steps in other examples, but note how it immediately enables the *CubeSnapZone*, making it visible in the scene.

 **Lock Box/Lock Box**: After the trainee is successful, this step takes care of animating the *BoxLid* via a `Move Object` behavior.
 The object will be moved to the position of `BoxLidTarget` and will reach the final position after 3 seconds.

+**Celebration/Confetti**: After the box has closed the final chapter is entered.
+In this chapter the success of the trainee is celebrated with confetti which is done in a single step with the custom `Spawn Confetti Behavior`.